 For more information on shoulder separations, click here

 to watch a video provided by JOI physician Dr. Crenshaw.
-You can also visit JOIONLINE.NET or call JOI-2000
+You can also visit JOIONLINE.NET, schedule online or call 904-OI-2000

 Image of Book Appointment